Best Old Cars To Restore

 Fiat Spider

 If you're looking to restore an affordable classic sports car, consider the Fiat Spider.
 Aside from the changes brought about by safety and emissions regulations, the Spider changed little in its 18-year production run.
-There are several aftermarket suppliers, parts interchangeability is good, and most maintenance can be done by the owner.
+There are several aftermarket suppliers, parts interchangeability from year to year is good, and most maintenance can be done by the owner.

-Easy to work on and fun to drive, first-generation Camaros make a great choice for an automotive restoration.
+Easy to work on, fun to drive, and virtually unlimited performance potential, first-generation Camaros make a great choice for an automotive restoration.

 picture courtesy of Thomas Griffin